Antminer S17e Hash board Repair Guide [EN]

 3 pin (RST): It is the 3.3V end of the reset signal, which becomes 1.8V RST reset signal after being divided by resistors.

-4 pin (D3V3): Supply the 3.3V power supply for the computing board.
+4 pin (D3V3): Supply the 3.3V power supply for the hash board.
 The 3.3V is provided by the control board, mainly to provide the working voltage for the PIC.

 23V boost circuit: